Where to buy, sell and exchange Bitcoin and cryptocurrency.

 With this innovative two-tier architecture, the Waves platform aims to process blockchain-based transactions at a much faster and cheaper rate compared to other platforms.

-As of July 2018, after 53 beta tests, the Waves Client and its decentralised exchange have been officially launched.
-The new exchange features a redesigned interface, new APIs and enhanced stability, and at time of writing was boasting high liquidity (by decentralised exchange standards).
+In 2018 the Waves Client and its decentralised exchange was officially launched.
+The new exchange features a redesigned interface, new APIs and enhanced stability.
 Other new features include night mode and the introduction of an asset manager.

 What to consider when buying WAVES